At 2,500 sq ft, the unit’s behavior matters more than the label.

 Standard sizing assumes 8-foot ceilings.

 If ceilings are 9–12 feet, the total air volume increases.
-That generally pushes you toward the higher pint rating.
+That generally pushes a 2,500 sq ft space toward the higher pint rating.

 Portable vs Whole-House

-At 2,500 sq ft, you are at the upper limit of what most portable units are designed to manage effectively.
+At 2,500 sq ft, you are near the upper limit of what most portable units can manage comfortably.

 A high-capacity portable unit can work in: